 Developing a High Quality Framework

-Having a high quality whistleblowing program can be an effective tool for mitigating financial risk and potential harm to employees and others.
+Having a high quality whistleblowing program including a well functioning whistleblowing tool can be an effective measure for mitigating financial risk and potential harm to employees and others.
 Internal whistleblowing report volume is associated with fewer government fines and lawsuits, and developing a high-quality whistleblowing framework means including the following elements:

 - Actively encouraging employees to speak up when they see misconduct.